Moldova–Ukraine border

 The border runs from the northern Romania-Moldova-Ukraine tripoint in the northwest of the country, 4 km, from the Ukrainian village and border crossing of Mamalyha, Ukraine to Criva, Briceni, Moldova.
 It runs east until the city and border crossing of Mohyliv-Podilskyi, where it turns southeast and enters the channel of the river of Dniester.
 By the village of Nimereuca the territory of Transnistria begins, which ends by Purcari.
 Several kilometers further it turns west.
-By Basarabeasca District it turns south and runs until the southern Romania-Moldova-Ukraine tripoint near Galați, Romania and Reni, Ukraine, by Danube.
+By Basarabeasca District it turns south and runs until the southern Romania-Moldova-Ukraine tripoint near Galați, Romania and Reni, Ukraine, by the Danube.